Skip to main navigation Skip to search Skip to main content

 Current Research Projects:

-• A political economy of the European Bank for Reconstruction and Development (EBRD).
+• The political economy of the European Bank for Reconstruction and Development (EBRD).
 This project explores the influence and impact of the EBRD in advising post-communist governments, and its more recent activities in Central Asia and the Middle East/North Africa.

-• Foundations and Frontiers in International Political Economy This is a British Academy/Leverhulme Foundation funded project that explores the construction of International Political Economy as an academic discipline.
+• Foundations and Frontiers in International Political Economy This developed from a British Academy/Leverhulme Foundation funded project that explores the construction of International Political Economy as an academic discipline.
 Alongside the more traditional academic outputs the project is developing a digital talking histories archive that we hope will provide insights into the foundation and early debates in International Political Economy.

-Further information
+Supervision information

 PhD supervision: